sarahseewhy/checkout-kata/README.md

 ## Checklist

-x Create a Checkout
+- Create a Checkout
-x Add an item to the checkout
+- Add an item to the checkout
-x Add price to the checkout
+- Add price to the checkout
-x Calculate checkout total (single and multiple items) x Add a promotion x If 3 of Item A are purchased, the price for all 3 is £75
+- Calculate checkout total (single and multiple items)
+- Add a promotion
+  - If 3 of Item A are purchased, the price for all 3 is £75
   - If it's Friday there's a 50% off the checkout total
   - If 2 of Item B are purchased, the price for both is £35
-  - If the total basket price (after previous discounts) is over £150, the basket receives a discount of £20 x Apply promotion to total
+  - If the total basket price (after previous discounts) is over £150, the basket receives a discount of £20
+- Apply promotion to total
 - Exceptions:
   - if item doesn't have a price